Julia-Petrova/portfolio/portfolio/tutorial_sample.md

 ## Create a writable table for a standalone table

 To upload data to a standalone table, you need an external writable table linked to it.
-If it does not exist, create one:
+If it does not exist, create one as follows:
 * If both the standalone table and its external writable table do not exist, run `CREATE WRITABLE EXTERNAL TABLE` <> with `OPTIONS ('auto.create.table.enable=true')` <>.
 * Otherwise, run `CREATE WRITABLE EXTERNAL TABLE` without `OPTIONS`.